Balliang East

-Balliang East is a small town 45 km west of Melbourne.
+Balliang East is a locality 45 km west of Melbourne.
 The Local Government Area is the Shire of Moorabool while the population of the town is 199.
 Balliang East post office opened on the 1 August 1911 and closed on 24 November 1958.
 The people of Balliang East are mostly Catholic, Anglican while the majority of the rest have no religion.